SYU2017/Airbnb-Listings-Analysis-in-Washington-DC/README.md

-Our project will analyze data of Airbnb listings in Washington DC in May 2017.
+# This project will analyze data of Airbnb listings in Washington DC in May 2017.
 I created a dashboard to show variable factor of listings such as price, review, availability and crime in different neighborhoods and estimate their relationship.
 Following is the data origin:

 http://insideairbnb.com : listings.csv;  neighbourhoods.csv,

 http://opendata.dc.gov/datasets :  Crime_Incidents_in_2017.csv; Neighborhood_Clusters.csv

-I also deployed the FLASK APP to HEROKU:  https://airbnb-project2-gw.herokuapp.com/
+## I also deployed the FLASK APP to HEROKU:  https://airbnb-project2-gw.herokuapp.com/

 ![picture](image/image1.png)